checksum

 Don't worry about creating music playlists with the invisible option enabled, the playlists will be perfectly visible, only the checksums get hidden! (well, someone asked! ;o)

-"Quiet" operation.
+"Quiet" operation..

 You can also set checksum to only pop up dialogs for "long operations".
 Just how long constitutes a long operation, is of course, up to you.
 The default is 0, so you get "SUCCESS!", even if it only took a millisecond.
-Check your ini for more wee tricks like this.
+Check your preferences for many more wee tricks like this.

-Audio alerts.
+Audio alerts..

 You can also assign WAV files for the success and failure sounds, if you prefer.
+A few samples can be found here.

-Drag-and-drop files, folders and drives onto checksum.
+Drag-and-drop files, folders and drives onto checksum..

-If you prefer to drag and drop things, you can keep checksum (or a shortcut to it) handy on your desktop/toolbars/sendto menu, and drag files or folders onto it for instant checksum creation.
+If you prefer to drag and drop things, you can keep checksum (or a shortcut to it) handy on your desktop/toolbars/SendTo menu, and drag files or folders onto it for instant checksum creation.
 This works for verification, too; if you drag a hash file onto checksum, its hashes are instantly verified.

 Note: like regular menu activation, you can use the SHIFT key to pop-up the options dialog at launch-time.
 You can also drag and drop files and folders onto the one-shot options dialogs, to have their paths automatically inserted for you.

-User preferences are stored in a plain text Windows® ini file.
+User preferences are stored in a plain text Windows® ini file..

 You can look at it, edit it, back it up, script with it, and handle it.
 Lots of things can be tweaked and set from here, though 99.36% of people will probably find the defaults are just fine, and the one-shot option dialogs handle everything else they could ever need.
 But if you are a more advanced user, with special requirements, chances are checksum has a setting just for you.
 Click here to find out more about checksum.ini

-Comprehensive set of command-line switches.
+Comprehensive set of command-line switches..

 If you simply have some special task to perform, it can probably be achieved via the one-shot options dialog.